 Make fast work sanding rounded, contoured objects and surfaces.
 The Q Sanding System is the solution for inner roundings where sanding is a challenge.

 You can sand next to a tape line like never before.
 With just mm to scuff afterward.
-Put it in the right hands you can do work that you never dreamed that was possible with a machine.
+Put it in the right hands you can do work that you never dreamed was possible with a machine.

 Above all using the machine is an added value due to the time savings and the improved quality of the sanded product.